tubestubes/osteopath_site/privacy.md

 Diane Kane
 07312 919840
-46, Chester Road
+Woodridge Avenue
 Wrexham
-LL11 2SD
+LL12 8SS

 Because we only use paper records we do not have to register with the Information Commissioner’s Office.